Quick Answer

 • QR code on posters, link on website

-Ryan runs an online electronics resale business and hosts occasional warehouse sales.
-He uses one RSVP link.
+An electronics resale business hosting occasional warehouse sales can use one RSVP link across channels.
 The QR code appears on printed postcards.
 The same link goes into Instagram bio and email blasts.

 Consistency matters more than format.